 §7-4.23.
-Availability of Financial Reports.
+Availability of Expense Information.

-Campaign financial reports shall be considered public records, and any individual may have access to information contained in the sheets upon request.
-Copies of financial reports for each campaign shall be made available by the Elections Commission on the elections website.
+Campaign expense sheets shall be considered public records, and any individual may have access to information contained in the sheets.
+The Commission shall cause the regular posting of expense information on the Elections Website.